-- Q: At an intake assessment appointment for a minor client, the child was accompanied by an extended 351 - family member who reported that the child's parents were not able to attend the appointment.
-What 352 - are the informed consent requirements in this situation?
-Can an SLP or audiologist complete an 353 - 354 assessment in the absence of a parent/guardian? - A: Situations may arise where a parent or guardian is not able to attend a scheduled assessment 355 - appointment and will ask an alternate adult to take the child to their appointment.
-While consent for 356 - service may be implied in these situations, the SLP or audiologist is still required to obtain informed 357 - 358 consent for service from a legally authorized representative for the child.
-In this case, the service - provider should contact the parent by phone to obtain verbal consent for the assessment.
-If contact 359 - cannot be made, then the appointment will need to be rescheduled.
-360 - SLPs and audiologists may also want to consider having booking staff relay to the parent that they must 361 - be present at the appointment or send a parent/guardian who is legally authorized to make health care 362 - 363 decisions for the child.
-If the person scheduling the appointment is notified that the parent/guardian will - not be in attendance at the appointment, they may be able to provide the necessary information about 364 - the assessment such that the parent can provide verbal consent at the time of scheduling.
-This 365 - conversation would then be documented in the client chart.
-366
+Q: At an intake assessment appointment for a minor client, the child was accompanied by an extended family member who reported that the child's parents were not able to attend the appointment.
+What are the informed consent requirements in this situation?
+Can an SLP or audiologist complete an assessment in the absence of a parent/guardian?

+A: Situations may arise where a parent or guardian is not able to attend a scheduled assessment appointment and will ask an alternate adult to take the child to their appointment.
+While consent for service may be implied in these situations, the SLP or audiologist is still required to obtain informed consent for service from a legally authorized representative for the child.
+In this case, the service provider should contact the parent by phone to obtain verbal consent for the assessment.
+If contact cannot be made, then the appointment will need to be rescheduled.

+SLPs and audiologists may also want to consider having booking staff relay to the parent that they must be present at the appointment or send a parent/guardian who is legally authorized to make health care decisions for the child.
+If the person scheduling the appointment is notified that the parent/guardian will not be in attendance at the appointment, they may be able to provide the necessary information about the assessment such that the parent can provide verbal consent at the time of scheduling, and consent for the accompanying adult to attend the session with the client.
+This conversation would then be documented in the client chart.